panacon/panacon/README.md

 ## Current Projects in Development

--Herti Deli has asked me to design and build a retail loyalty system.
+Herti Deli has asked me to design and build a retail loyalty system.
 This project is still in the discussion phase but will be moving to production shortly.

--All presonal projects include playing around with AI Automations, especially how AI can imporve my own workflows and make my work more efficient.
+All presonal projects include playing around with AI Automations, especially how AI can imporve my own workflows and make my work more efficient.
 This is a constant project that evolves with every new requirement.

 ## Documentation